GoogleChrome/web.dev/src/site/content/en/learn/accessibility/why/index.md

   target size for buttons on their touch device due to an age-related hand tremor.
 * _Search engine optimization (SEO) bots_.
-SEO bots do not have senses like sight and hearing and navigate by keyboard only, so they can also benefit from accessible digital products.
+SEO bots do not have senses like sight and hearing and navigate by keyboard only.
+Your websites will be crawled more effectively when your site is accessible.

 ## Business impact